Last Updated: 30th March 2015

 Security of Your Personal Information

-South Shore Medical Clinic and our technology partners use safeguards to protect your personal information against loss or theft and unauthorized access,
+The Medical Group and our technology partners use safeguards to protect your personal information against loss or theft and unauthorized access,

 including when transferred between your computer and our server.
-Your access to Patient Portal is a secure connection.
+Your access to the Health eGateway (Patient Portal) is a secure connection.

 For additional protection, after three unsuccessful login at-tempts a user will be locked out.
 The Patient Portal website will automatically